SirWojtek/react-material-timeline/README.md

 }
 ```

-## Contributions && Feature requests
+## Contributions & Feature requests
 If you have any ideas how to make this library better or you found a bug feel free to open new issue.
-This project is our hobby and we'd like to invite you to have fun enhancing it with us!
+This is our hobby project and we'd like to invite you to have fun enhancing it with us!

-To run a web server type `yarn start`